No products in the cart.

-Dogs use their vision mainly during hunting and during interactions with con-specifics and humans and so through evolution has adapted to do just that.
-They cannot see colors as well as humans.
+Dogs use their vision mainly during hunting and during interactions with con-specifics and humans.
+Their vision has adapted during the time of evolution to adapt to those needs.
+They cannot see colours as well as humans.
 That nice orange cone in the green grass is a plain grey nuance for them.

-Dogs can learn to differentiate between different patterns but prefer to rely on color cues.
+Dogs can learn to differentiate between different patterns but prefer to rely on colour cues.
 Whether it is dark or light doesn’t really matter to them, but if something moves in the distance they will catch sight of it faster than you.
 Of course also due to their advantage of having a wider visual field.

-Finally, as you might have guessed from the above, the myth that a dog’s vision should not be as good as human vision is not valid as it certainly depends on what you are comparing.
+Finally, as you might have guessed from the above, the myth that a dog’s vision should not be as good as human vision is not valid, as it certainly depends on what you are comparing.